-THURSDAY, AUGUST 18, 2022 FULL-BOARD PUBLIC SESSION Sanders Grand Lounge, Longaberger Alumni House Or watch via livestream at https://livestream.com/wosu/botaugust2022 3:00 p.m.
-Board Meeting Reconvenes Approval of May 2022 Meeting Minutes - Dr. Hiroyuki Fujita Recognition of Distinguished University Professors - Dr. Melissa Gilliam President's Report - Dr. Kristina Johnson Consent Agenda - 1.
-Resolutions in Memoriam - 2.
-Amendments to the Bylaws of The Ohio State University Board of Trustees - 3.
-Ratification of Committee Appointments FY2023-2024 - 4.
-Hand-Carry: Personnel Actions - 5.
-Revisions to the Rules of the Classified Civil Service - 6.
-Approval of the Legal, Audit, Risk & Compliance Committee Charter - 7.
-Charter for the Internal Audit Department - 8.
-Approval to Affirm Establishment of Textbook Auto-Adoption Policy - 9.
-Adoption of Interim Campus Free Speech Policy and Process - 10.
-Faculty Personnel Actions - 11.
-Honorary Degrees - 12.
-Degrees and Certificates - 13.
-Approval of Fiscal Year 2023 Capital Investment Plan - 14.
-Approval of Ohio State Energy Partners Utility System Capital Improvements Plan for Fiscal Year 2023 and Approval of a Change in Cost of a Previously Approved Capital Improvement Project - 15.
-Approval of the Board of Trustees Review and Approval of Facilities Improvement Projects, Planning Studies, and Real Estate Transactions Policy Revisions - Approval to Enter Into and/or Increase Professional Services and Construction Contracts - 17.
-Approval for Lease of Real Property at Taylor and Atcheson Streets - 18.
-Approval for Lease of Real Property at Don Scott Airport - 19.
-Approval for Sale of Real Property at 6723 West Old Lincoln Way in Wooster - 20.
-Approval for Sale of Real Property at 2145 Millersburg Road in Wooster - 21.
-Approval for Sale of Real Property along Prairie Lane Road in Wooster - 22.
-Approval for Sale of Real Property along Millborne Road in Apple Creek - 23.
-Approval for Sale of Real Property at 1427 Dover Road in Wooster - 24.
-Approval for Sale of Real Property along Dover Road in Franklin Township - 25.
-Approval for Sale of Real Property at 2800 East Pleasant Home Road in Creston - 26.
-Approval for Sale of Real Property along State Route 621 in Crawford and White Eyes Township - 27.
-Approval to Enter Into a Joint Use Agreement with the Knox County Regional Airport Authority - 28.
-Approval of Digital Textbook Fees - 29.
-Approval of the Finance and Investment Committee Charter - 30.
-University Foundation Report - 31.
-Naming of Internal Spaces in Jane E. Heminger Hall - 32.
-Naming of Internal Spaces in the Celeste Laboratory - 33.
-Naming of the Paul Hartman Scoreboard at the Lacrosse Stadium - 34.
-Naming of The Suz at the Lacrosse Stadium - 35.
-Naming of the General Hydroponics Fertigation Room in the Controlled Environment Agriculture Research Complex - 36.
-Naming of the Center for Automotive Research Facility THE OHIO STATE UNIVERSITY OFFICIAL PROCEEDINGS OF THE ONE THOUSAND FIVE HUNDRED AND FIFTEENTH MEETING OF THE BOARD OF TRUSTEES Columbus, Ohio, May 17-19, 2022 The Board of Trustees and its committees met virtually over Zoom on March 4, 2022, and May 2-3, 2022, and in the Longaberger Alumni House in Columbus, Ohio, and virtually over Zoom on May 17-19, 2022, pursuant to adjournment.
-Minutes of the last meetings were approved.
+THURSDAY, AUGUST 18, 2022 FULL-BOARD PUBLIC SESSION

+Sanders Grand Lounge, Longaberger Alumni House Or watch via livestream at https://livestream.com/wosu/botaugust2022 2:00 p m Board Meeting Reconvenes 3:00 p.m.
+Approval of May 2022 Meeting Minutes - Dr. Hiroyuki Fujita Recognition of Distinguished University Professors - Dr. Melissa Gilliam President's Report - Dr. Kristina Johnson Consent Agenda 1.
+Resolutions in Memoriam 2.
+Amendments to the Bylaws of The Ohio State University Board of Trustees Ratification of Committee Appointments FY2023-2024 Hand-Carry: Personnel Actions 5.
+Revisions to the Rules of the Classified Civil Service 6.
+Approval of the Legal, Audit, Risk & Compliance Committee Charter 7.
+Charter for the Internal Audit Department 8.
+Approval to Affirm Establishment of Textbook Auto-Adoption Policy 9.
+Adoption of Interim Campus Free Speech Policy and Process 10.
+Faculty Personnel Actions 11.
+Honorary Degrees 12.
+Degrees and Certificates 13.
+Approval of Fiscal Year 2023 Capital Investment Plan 14.
+Approval of Ohio State Energy Partners Utility System Capital Improvements Plan for Fiscal Year 2023 and Approval of a Change in Cost of a Previously Approved Capital Improvement Project 15.
+Approval of the Board of Trustees Review and Approval of Facilities Improvement Projects, Planning Studies, and Real Estate Transactions Policy Revisions 16.
+Approval to Enter Into and/or Increase Professional Services and Construction Contracts 17.
+Approval for Lease of Real Property at Taylor and Atcheson Streets 18.
+Approval for Lease of Real Property at Don Scott Airport 19.
+Approval for Sale of Real Property at 6723 West Old Lincoln Way in Wooster 20.
+Approval for Sale of Real Property at 2145 Millersburg Road in Wooster Approval for Sale of Real Property along Prairie Lane Road in Wooster Approval for Sale of Real Property along Millborne Road in Apple Creek 23.
+Approval for Sale of Real Property at 1427 Dover Road in Wooster 24.
+Approval for Sale of Real Property along Dover Road in Franklin Township 25.
+Approval for Sale of Real Property at 2800 East Pleasant Home Road in Crestor 26.
+Approval for Sale of Real Property along State Route 621 in Crawford and White Eyes Township 27.
+Approval to Enter Into a Joint Use Agreement with the Knox County Regional Airport Authority 28.
+Approval of Digital Textbook Fees 29.
+Approval of the Finance and Investment Committee Charter 30.
+University Foundation Report 31.
+Naming of Internal Spaces in Jane E. Heminger Hall 32.
+Naming of Internal Spaces in the Celeste Laboratory 33.
+Naming of the Paul Hartman Scoreboard at the Lacrosse Stadium 34.
+Naming of The Suz at the Lacrosse Stadium 35.
+Naming of the General Hydroponics Fertigation Room in the Controlled Environment Agriculture Research Complex 36.
+Naming of the Center for Automotive Research Facility of the dense of Automotive Research Facility